 Design first, then implement: Never try to flesh out aesthetic design details (spacing, corner radii, accent colors) in code.
 This drastically increases iteration time, and subconsciously forces you to compromise on design quality.
 If it takes me a minute every time I need to tweak the spacing between two elements, I might stop after a few iterations, rather than taking the full amount of time to perfect my design.
-Set a vision for the product then implement it exactly, only changing course if something really can’t be done.

 Push yourself: When designing, try to erase all engineering limitations from your memory.
 You can’t fully erase your knowledge of a UI framework’s pre-built components, but be skeptical of your design choices.
 Does that sheet really need to be a full-screen modal, or should it be half?
 Do we really need to add a 2-degree draft angle to this part?
 When you question your decisions, you may find that you aren’t thinking big enough.